-A designated physician is a consulting physician in the absence of the delegating physician and may also assist with some of the responsibilities of the delegating physician (ie. chart reviews, patient evaluations, etc.).
+A designated physician is a consulting physician in the absence of the delegating physician.
 A designated physician must have the same scope of practice as the delegating physician and must provide printed name, license number, and signature indicating agreement to serve as a designated physician.